VinFast VF 8

-The VinFast VF 8 (formerly named VinFast VF e35 and VinFast VF32) is a mid-size crossover electric SUV manufactured and marketed by VinFast of Vingroup from 2022.
+The VinFast VF 8 is a battery electric mid-size crossover SUV (D-segment) manufactured and marketed by VinFast of Vingroup from 2022.
+The model made its debut in the second half of January 2022, as one of the product to support the automakers planned expansion to global markets.

 History

-The VF 8 model made its debut in the second half of January 2021 in the electric car lineup of the Vietnamese automaker VinFast, which also served as the prelude for a planned expansion to global markets.
-First, VinFast will start collecting orders for the VF8 in September 2021 in the domestic Vietnamese market, delivering the first copies in February 2022.
-Later, VinFast plans to expand sales globally; the VF8 is scheduled to go on sale in June 2022 in markets including Europe, Australia, and the United States.
+The model formerly known as VinFast VF e35 and VinFast VF32 during development.
+VinFast opened orders for the VF 8 in January 2022 in the domestic Vietnamese market, with the first deliveries to 100 Vietnamese customers commenced on September 10, 2022.

-In the United States, VinFast has opened six dealerships in California on July 14, 2022 showing both the VF 8 and VF 9, with deliveries planned for fall 2022.
-An assembly plant in Chatham County, North Carolina is planned to break ground in late summer 2022 and begin production by 2024.
+In the United States, VinFast opened six dealerships in California on July 14, 2022, showing both the VF 8 and VF 9, with deliveries planned for fall 2022.
+An assembly plant in Chatham County, North Carolina broke ground in summer 2023 with production of the VF7, VF8, and VF9 slated to begin from 2028.

 Design

 The VF 8 is a crossover with round proportions combining chrome ornaments with a double strip of headlamps in the front of the body.
 Narrow LED daytime running lights are separated by a chrome bar, under which the rest of the headlamps are located.
-The car was styled by Pininfarina; VinFast's design team was led by director David Lyons.
+The car was styled by Pininfarina; VinFast's design team was led by director David Lyon.

 Interior

-The dashboard has a two-colour aesthetic, distinguished by avant-garde designed switches of driving modes in the centre tunnel, as well as a large multimedia system touch display.
+The dashboard has a two-colour aesthetic, with switches of driving modes in the centre tunnel, as well as a large multimedia system touch display.
 The traditional instrument panel has been replaced by the central multimedia screen and a head-up display projected on the windshield.